 The Corporation is authorized to issue an unlimited number of Class A Multiple Voting Shares, an unlimited number of Class B Subordinate Voting Shares, and an unlimited number of preference shares, each issuable in series.
-As at the date hereof, the Corporation had 1,621,460 Class A Multiple Voting Shares and 1,156,738 Class B Subordinate Voting Shares issued and outstanding and no preference shares issued and outstanding.
-The directors of the Corporation have fixed April 9, 2021 as the record date (the "Record Date") for the determination of Shareholders entitled to receive notice of the Meeting.
-Each person who is the holder of Class A Multiple Voting Shares on the Record Date is entitled to thirty (30) votes per Class A Multiple Voting Share so held, and each person who is the holder of Class B Subordinate Voting Shares on the Record Date is entitled to one (1) vote per Class B Subordinate Voting Shares so held.
-The Class A Multiple Voting Shares and the Class B Subordinate Voting Shares (collectively, the "Shares") referred to above are the only voting shares of the Corporation that are outstanding as of the Record Date and, accordingly, only the holders of the Shares are entitled to receive notice of or vote at the Meeting.
+As at March 31, 2025, the Corporation had 1,468,794 Class A Multiple Voting Shares and 3,749,643 Class B Subordinate Voting Shares issued and outstanding and no preference shares issued and outstanding.
+The directors of the Corporation have fixed April 3, 2025 as the record date (the "Record Date") for the determination of Shareholders entitled to receive notice of the Meeting.